ishabhutto/ishabhutto/README.md

 ## Hi, I'm Isha Bhutto! 👋
-I am a passionate **Flutter Developer** with expertise in building efficient, scalable, and visually stunning applications.
-With hands-on experience in mobile and web development, I enjoy tackling complex challenges and turning ideas into reality.
+I’m a Software Engineer with specialized expertise in Flutter Development, creating efficient, scalable, and visually appealing applications.
+With a solid foundation and hands-on experience in cross-platform mobile app development.
+I excel at transforming complex ideas into seamless user experiences.

 ---